-Expected Volatility-Since the Company is privately held and does not have any trading history for its common stock, the expected volatility was estimated based on the average historical volatilities for comparable publicly traded pharmaceutical companies over a period equal to the expected term of the stock option grants.
+Expected Volatility-Since the Company does not have sufficient trading history for its common stock, the expected volatility was estimated based on the average historical volatilities for comparable publicly traded pharmaceutical companies over a period equal to the expected term of the stock option grants.
 The comparable companies were chosen based on their similar size, stage in the life cycle and area of specialty.
 The Company will continue to apply this process until a sufficient amount of historical information regarding the volatility of its own stock price becomes available.